 Today when Indian women cast votes and contest elections, not even in their distant imagination they pay gratitude to the women who fought for their right to vote.
 The right is taken as granted for.
 In fact, there is a history of a struggle led by Begum Jahanara Shahnawaz.

-Begum Jahanara Shahnawaz was one of the two women representatives at the First Round Table Conference(RTC), one of the three women representatives at the Second RTC and the only women at the Third RTC.
+Begum Jahanara Shahnawaz was one of the two women representatives at the First Round Table Conference(RTC), one of the three women representatives at the Second Round Table Conference and the only women at the Third Round Table Conference.
 Later on, when the Joint Select Committee was formed to finalize the Government of India Act, 1935, Jahanara was the only woman member of it.

 During her stay in England, Jahanara lobbied hard to gather the support for enfranchisement of the Indian women.